drjingma/NetGSAreview/README.md

 # NetGSAreview

-This folder provides supplementary materials to the review paper `A comparative study of network-based pathway enrichment analysis methods'.
-More specifically, we provide
+We provide here the supplementary materials to the review paper `A comparative study of network-based pathway enrichment analysis methods', including

- * online supplementary material summarizing main findings of the comparative study.
+ * the online supplementary material summarizing main findings of the comparative study,
- * Numerical results for all settings considered in the review paper.
+ * numerical results for all settings considered in the review paper, and
  * R code for reproducing the numerical results.